Translation of the Final Fantasy IV Documents on Settings Book

 Chief Industries: agriculture, fishing

 A Congregation of Those in Search of Spiritual Enlightenment, Grown into a Nation of Faith

 The entire history of the nation of Fabul begins with a single temple.
-Fabul Temple was the place where priests from all over undergoing their ascetic training would come for extended periods of spiritual training.
-Soon, though, warriors from all over the world seeking to master all sorts of martial arts came to settle around the temple, leading to its growth into a town.
+Fabul Temple was the place where monks & priests from all over undergoing their ascetic training would come for extended periods of spiritual training.
+[Note: The word used here, "shuugyousou," is most often applied toward monks but can also be applied to priests undergoing training.]
+Soon, though, warriors from the world over seeking to master all sorts of martial arts came to settle around the temple, leading to its growth into a town.
 Thus, Fabul came to be established as an independent nation under most unusual circumstances.
 Since its ties with Mysidia, a renowned country of mages, run quite deep, a ferry line connects the two countries.

 [No surprises, again; basically everything on the northeastern continent east of Damcyan starting at Mt.
 Hobs, plus a couple of the northernmost Silveran islands.]